connexcs/docs/docs/setup/settings/account.md

 ![alt text][smtp]

-1. **From Address** - Enter an email address that will recieve the details.
+1. **From Address** - Enter an email address that will receive the details.
 2. **Username** and **Password** should match what is configured on your server.
 3. **Server** - Enter your server domain.
 4. **SMS From** - Enter the mobile number that SMS messages will be sent from